sandalconsumer/unity-harmonics/README.md

 ## Notes / Technical Details
 - The ODE Integrator used for the point-masses in this simulation is currently Velocity Verlet.
 I might add RK4 as an option in the future.
-- I am planning for this project to be my graduation project, which means that I will most likely be working on it for the next 1.5 years.
+- I am planning for this project to be my graduation project, which means that I will most likely be working on it for the next 1.5 years (or until i have finished all my ambitions for it).
 - Floating-point numbers are currently used for this simulation, but I am planning to switch to Double-Precision soon by bringing in **DVector3** from my other project **unity-n-body**.

 ## Simulation Flow